-The new year, 2021 offers unique career opportunities to renew, restore, and recreate the future of work.
-Rather than dwell on the wreckage of last year, high potential workers and leaders look forward to being principals in tomorrow’s work design and execution in our new year 2021 and beyond.
+There are always unique career opportunities to renew, restore, and recreate the future of work.
+Rather than dwell on wreckage, gloom and doom, high potential workers and leaders look forward to being principals in tomorrow’s work design and execution.

 Top-level officers in Human Resources, Talent Management, and Training & Development from well-branded corporations gathered recently for robust thinking and collaboration.
-Instead of trembling before what comes next, members of Best Practice Institute pegged 2021 benchmark for new metrics.
-At the beginning of 2021, it no longer makes sense to prepare for “the next big thing.”
-They approach everything on deck now as outcomes from which they can learn about this going forward.
+Instead of trembling before what comes next, members of Best Practice Institute pegged critical benchmarks for new metrics.
+It doesn’t makes sense to prepare for “the next big thing.”
+Great executive leaders approach everything on deck now as outcomes from which they can learn about this going forward.

 So far …